-- Open Display in Control Panel, click the Settings tab, then click Advanced and make the TV a "primary" display. - Optional: connect an audio cable from the computer's audio out jack to the TV audio input.
+- Open Display in Control Panel, click the Settings tab, then right-click the TV display and select Primary. - Optional: connect an audio cable from the computer's audio out jack to the TV audio input.

 To connect a serial device